migupl/drop-photo-get-exif-data/README.md

 # A vanilla javascript Web Component for obtain EXIF data

-A simple solution for obtaining EXIF data from photos.
+A simple solution for obtaining EXIF data from photos (the main goal), but you can also drop GeoJSON[^1] files.

 ## Install